ZoeLeBlanc/zoeleblanc.github.io/_posts/2015-09-28-big-data-cold-war.md

 ******
  **Jump [back to top](#backtotop)**

+[^1]: When I say a few, I'm really thinking of two in particular: Micki Kaufman's [Quantifying Kissinger](http://blog.quantifyingkissinger.com) and Matthew Connelly's [History Lab](http://blog.quantifyingkissinger.com).
+If you know of any please let me know!
-[^1]: Sadly yes this is a post about conferences and not how big data can solve the Cold War.
+[^2] Sadly yes this is a post about conferences and not how big data can solve the Cold War.
 Although I'm sure someone out there is working on that...
-[^2]: Yes, twitter can be useful sometimes.
+[^3]: Yes, twitter can be useful sometimes.
 I found this tweet after looking at the IHR digital history seminar page, I checked out their twitter stream [#dhist](https://twitter.com/search?q=%23dhist&src=typd) and [@IHRDigHist](https://twitter.com/IHRDigHist)